-The mind, like everything else in the world, operates under some very specific rules.
+The thing is that the mind, like everything else in the world, operates under some very specific rules.
+Once you know and understand these rules you can soon start making positive changes to your physical health and mental wellbeing.

-Let’s look at the 7 Rules of the Mind and how these rules create your reality…
+Let’s look at the 7 rules of the mind and how they shape – and can change – your reality…

-- 1. Every emotion or thought has the potential to cause a physical reaction
+- Rule 1: Every emotion or thought has the potential to cause a physical reaction

-- 2. What the mind expects to happen tends to happen
+- Rule 2: What the mind expects to happen tends to happen

-- 3. Imagination is more powerful than knowledge
+- Rule 4: Imagination is more powerful than knowledge

-- 4. Once the unconscious mind has accepted an idea, it remains until another idea replaces it
+- Rule 5: Once the unconscious mind has accepted an idea, it remains until another idea replaces it

-- 5. Each new suggestion acted upon creates less opposition to additional suggestions
+- Rule 6: Each new suggestion acted upon creates less opposition to additional suggestions

-- 7. When working with the unconscious mind, the greater the conscious effort, the less the unconscious response
+- Rule 7: When working with the unconscious mind, the greater the conscious effort, the less the unconscious response

 The research into psycho-neuro-immunology tells us that the mind and body are in constant interaction.
 It is now known that your thoughts are in constant communication with the cells in your body and that the thoughts themselves can affect about one third of those cells.
 (1)